Josef Thelen: Career

 The defender began his career at the amateur club Eschweiler SG in the third tier Verbandsliga until 1963 as Jupp Thelen moved to Alemannia Aachen in the Regionalliga West.
-He was known being a man without nerves, often adapting from his earlier mistakes within subsequent matches such as his improvements in his formation with fellow teammate Christoph Walter.
+He was known being a man without nerves, often adapting from his earlier mistakes within subsequent matches such as his improvements in his formation with teammate Christoph Walter.
 With Alemannia Aachen, he was in the 1965 DFB-Pokal final against Borussia Dortmund and reached the semi-finals against Hamburger SV in the 1966–67 DFB-Pokal.
 During the 1966–67 Regionalliga, Thelen was a part of the squad won the championship with Aachen and they finished first in the promotion round for the 1967–68 Bundesliga.
-The defender made his debut in the Bundesliga on Matchday 4 in a 1-0 win against Borussia Neunkirchen.
+The defender made his debut in the Bundesliga on Matchday 4 in a 1–0 win against Borussia Neunkirchen.
 During the 1968–69 season, he was runner-up in the German championship with Alemannia Aachen behind Bayern Munich.
 A year later, however, the club would be relegated from the Bundesliga and Thelen ended his contractual career.
 He played a total of 88 Bundesliga games with one goal and 88 games in the Regionalliga West.

 Thelen was mentioned in the club's fan anthem Drei Atömchen alongside Gerd Prokop, Michel Pfeiffer and Werner Nievelstein.